kursatdinc/kursatdinc/README.md

 ### Hi there 👋

 # 💫 About Me:
 I find great satisfaction in working with LLMs and Diffusion Models.
-Currently, I am involved in a small project where I am employing the Retrieval-Augmented Generation (RAG) Architecture alongside LLM Agents.<br><br><br><br>Also, I am deeply passionate about exploring and advancing various domains within machine learning, deep learning, and reinforcement learning.
+Currently, I am involved in a small project where I am employing the Retrieval-Augmented Generation (RAG) Architecture alongside LLM Agents.<br><br>Also, I am deeply passionate about exploring and advancing various domains within machine learning, deep learning, and reinforcement learning.
 Currently, I focus on employing GBDTs and Linear Models for traditional machine learning tasks, while leveraging TensorFlow for deep learning projects.

 ## 🌐 Socials: